muratk3n/thirdwave/en/2019/04/greenammonia.md

 Ammonia (NH3) angle is interesting; I write about these options in case there is complaining about hydrogen storage; it is already possible to build an H2 economy based on known storage technologies, but it's good to know about the options.
 NH3 can be stored, transported at room temparature.
 It can be reformed at fueling stations, to get H2 right away.
-Or, as Haldor Topsoe will demonstrate, NH4 can be used directly in a fuel-cell to generate electricity from ammonia.
+Or, as Haldor Topsoe will demonstrate, NH3 can be used directly in a fuel-cell to generate electricity from ammonia.

-Obviously the energy density of NH4 is high; much higher than Li-On based tech which is an inferior technology, and always will be.
+Obviously the energy density of ammonia is high; much higher than current battery tech.

 The word Haber-Bosch can sound familiar, this process is the breakthrough technology that allowed the production of fertilizers, more than 5-fold increase in agriculture output.

-And a word to fossil-fuel companies; with either H2 or NH3 based economy, there is a fuel here, and its transportation, storage can utilize your existing infrastructure and expertise with fossil-fuels.
-There is a place for you in this future and it can be profitable, and you can make this switch.
+And a word to fossil-fuel companies; with either H2 or NH3 based economy, there is a fuel, and its transportation, storage can utilize your existing infrastructure and expertise with fossil-based fuels.
+There is a place for you in this future and it can be profitable, you can make this switch.

 Otherwise, teeny-weeny, peppy little [Tesla fans](https://m.youtube.com/watch?feature=youtu.be&t=274) are coming for you.